Non-Credit Courses FAQs

 How do I apply a discount code?

-If you are a volunteer at JC Raulston Arboretum, ask the volunteer director to give you the discount code.
+If you volunteer at JC Raulston Arboretum, ask the volunteer director to give you the discount code.

 Once you have the code, register for the class.
 The very last step before you pay is to apply a discount code.
 Enter the code in ALL CAPS

-Does any Extension Master Gardener or Extension Master Naturalist in the country qualify for the $98 fee?
+Does any Extension Master Gardener or Extension Master Naturalist in the country qualify for the Master Gardener Discount?

-Yes, any Extension Master Gardener or Extension Master Naturalist, whether in North Carolina, Pennsylvania or elsewhere qualifies for the $98 rate.
+Yes, any Extension Master Gardener or Extension Master Naturalist, whether in North Carolina, Pennsylvania, or elsewhere, qualifies for the discounted rate.
 Your county Extension agent can give you the discount code.
 If your agent does not have the code, have them email email@example.com to obtain the discount code for Extension Master Volunteers.

 How do I Create an Account with REPORTER?

-Create a Guest Account or you can click on “Sign in/Sign Up” in the upper right corner of the registration page.
+Create a Guest Account or click “Sign in/Sign Up” in the upper right corner of the registration page.

 How many hours of continuing education credit will I receive?